neilb/Perl-Changes/README.md

 **Note**: this is currently a proof of concept -- I just hacked up the idea, following a discussion on how aware people are of the "new" features in their Perl.
+It's very much a work in progress, with all aspects likely to change.

 This distribution contains the module `Perl::FeatureList` and a script `feature-list` that provides a command-line interface to the information in the module.